Design Group Offices and Labs

 The Alex Tung Memorial Assistive Technology Laboratory at Stanford (ATLAS) (Professor Drew Nelson, Director; David L. Jaffe, MS, Associate Director) houses the research of Drew Nelson and students plus the teaching of ME348 and ENGR110/210.
 It is in Building 550, Room 134

-The Automotive Innovation Facility (AIF) houses the Volkswagen Automotive Innovation Lab (VAIL), a state-of-the-art vehicle research facility where interdisciplinary teams can work on projects that move vehicle technology forward.
-Stanford projects which reside at the AIF include vehicle dynamics and control at the limits of handling, motion planning for automated vehicles and driver assistance and augmentation systems research by the Dynamic Design Lab of Chris Gerdes; research on the interaction of drivers with vehicles in a driving simulator by the Human/Machine Interaction group in Larry Leifer's designX-lab; in-vehicle wellness interventions to promote a mindful commute by the Pervasive Wellbeing Technology Lab of Pablo Paredes and the Stanford Solar Car Project, which designs, builds and races the solar vehicle which competes in the World Solar Challenge in Australia.
-To improve safety, sustainability, performance and enjoyment of automobiles, the Automotive Innovation Facility provides a place for researchers to build and test new ideas in real vehicles.
+The Automotive Innovation Facility (AIF) houses the Volkswagen Automotive Innovation Lab (VAIL), a state-of-the-art vehicle research facility where interdisciplinary teams work on projects that move vehicle technology forward.
+Stanford projects which reside at the AIF include vehicle dynamics control at the limits of handling by the Dynamic Design Lab of Chris Gerdes; interaction-aware decision making and planning by the Autonomous Systems Lab of Marco Pavone, research on the interaction of drivers with vehicles in a driving simulator by the Center for Interdisciplinary Brain Sciences Research of Allan Reiss; and the Stanford Solar Car Project, which designs, builds and races the solar vehicle which competes in the World Solar Challenge in Australia.
+To improve safety, sustainability, performance and enjoyment of automobiles, the Automotive Innovation Facility provides a space for researchers to build and test new ideas in real vehicles.
 The AIF provides project, fabrication, classroom and meeting spaces for students and researchers to prototype the cars of the future.
-AIF is located at the corner of Stock Farm and Oak Road.

 The Biomimetics and Dextrous Manipulation Laboratory (Professor Mark Cutkosky, PI) is affiliated with the Center for Design Research.
 BDML research activities include modeling and control of dextrous manipulation with robotic and teleoperated hands; force and tactile feedback in telemanipulation and virtual environments; and design and control of compliant "biomimetic" robots with embedded sensors and actuators.